All Episodes

 The city of Maywood in Los Angeles County declared itself a sanctuary zone for illegal aliens this year.

-Then, after doing that, listen to this, it got rid of its drunk driving checkpoints because they were nabbing too many illegal aliens.
+Then after doing that, listen to this, it got rid of its drunk driving checkpoints because they were nabbing too many illegal aliens.

 Next, the city of Maywood, 96% Latino, almost half of whose adult population lacks a ninth grade education, disbanded its police traffic division entirely so that illegals wouldn't need to worry about having their cars towed for being unlicensed.

-So once you overlook the fact that they've broken the law, you have to keep exempting them from it when they break other laws.
+So once you overlook The fact that they've broken the law, you have to keep exempting them from it when they break other laws.

 And that's exactly what's happened in this city.

-Heather McDonald says that although some data suggest many Hispanic immigrants live in increasingly cultural and linguistic self-segregation, clearly some have assimilated in the sense of acquiring one of the nation's unpleasant current attributes, and that's the entitlement mentality.
+Heather McDonald says that although some data suggests many Hispanic immigrants live in increasingly cultural and linguistic self-segregation, clearly some have assimilated in the sense of acquiring one of the nation's unpleasant current attributes, and that's the entitlement mentality.

 We're here, therefore we are entitled to be here.